meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 author: Christine Klynen
 img: standupmeeting2
 ---
-The new 15 minute Faculty Meeting - The Stand Up
+Changing the sit and get faculty meeting to a Stand Up
 ------
 When I first read "Scrum How to Twice the Work in Half the Time" by Jeff Sutherland, I was intrigued by the process developers use to move a project forward.
 I thought about how this would be a good way to replace the long end of the day, once a month faculty meeting.
 My why is relationships.